agordon/pages1/manual.md

 Examples:

-Print the mean and the median of values from column 1:
+Print the sum and the mean of values from column 1:

-  $ seq 10 | ./calc mean 1 median 1
+  $ seq 10 | calc sum 1 mean 1
+  55  5.5

 Group input based on field 1, and sum values (per group) on field 2:

-  $ printf "%s %d\n" A 10 A 5 B 9 | ./calc -g1 sum 2
+  $ cat example.txt
+  A  10
+  A  5
+  B  9
+  B  11
+  $ calc -g 1 sum 2 < example.txt
+  A  15
+  B  20

-Unsorted input must be sorted:
+Unsorted input must be sorted (with '-s'):

+  $ cat example.txt
+  A  10
+  C  4
+  B  9
+  C  1
+  A  5
+  B  11
-  $ cat INPUT.TXT | ./calc -s -g1 mean 2
+  $ calc -s -g1 sum 2 < example.txt
+  A 15
+  B 20
+  C 5

 Which is equivalent to:
-  $ cat INPUT.TXT | sort -k1,1 | ./calc -g1 mean 2
+  $ cat example.txt | sort -k1,1 | calc -g 1 sum 2

 ```

-More details and examples here
+### Real-world examples

 See more examples in the [Examples Section](./examples.html).